SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/07-Homework.md

     - id
     - name

-Assume everything is mandatory if is not market with (optional).
+Assume that everything is mandatory if it is not market with (optional).

-The final schema of the database should look like that:
+The final schema of the database should look like this:

 [image assetsSrc="Spring-data-intro-hw.png" /]